import casadi as cs

 Problem right-hand side

-The assembly of the integrator consists of defining functions to evaluate the right-hand side (RHS) of the ODE system, and step over a given time window.
-By integrator, here we mean the full routine that will evaluate the solution output over the time-interval of the problem, not just the time-stepping algorithm, as often referred to in ODE’s literature.
+The assembly of the integrator consists of defining functions to evaluate the right-hand side (RHS) of the ODE system and stepping over a given time window.
+By “integrator,” we mean here the full routine that evaluates the solution output over the time interval of the problem, rather than just the time-stepping algorithm often referred to in the ODE literature.

 F_xdot_A = Function("F_xdot_A", [x, p], [xdot_A])